openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

       based on current expectations and beliefs and are subject to a number of risks, uncertainties and assumptions that could cause actual results to differ materially from those described in the forward-looking statements.
-Any statements that are not statements of historical fact (such as statements containing the words believes, plans,
+Any statements that are not statements of historical fact (such as statements containing the words â€œbelieves,â€ â€œplans,â€
-      anticipates,
+      â€œanticipates,â€
-      expects,
+      â€œexpects,â€
-      estimates and similar expressions) should be considered forward-looking statements.
-Among others, the following risks, uncertainties and other factors could cause actual results to differ from those set forth in the forward-looking statements: (i) the risk that the merger may be delayed or may not be consummated; (ii) the risk that the definitive merger agreement may be terminated in circumstances that require Novell to pay Attachmate a termination fee of $60 million; (iii) risks related to the diversion of management™s attention from Novell™s ongoing business operations; (iv) risks regarding the failure of Attachmate to obtain the necessary financing to complete the merger; (v) the effect of the announcement of the patent sale or the merger on Novell™s business relationships (including, without limitation, partners and customers), operating results and business generally; and (vi) risks related to obtaining the requisite consents to the patent sale and the merger, including, without limitation, the timing (including possible delays) and receipt of regulatory approvals from various governmental entities (including any conditions, limitations or restrictions placed on these approvals) and the risk that one or more governmental entities may deny approval.
-Additional risk factors that may affect future results are contained in Novell™s filings with the U.S. Securities and Exchange Commission (the SEC), including Novell™s Annual Report on Form 10-K for the fiscal year ended October 31, 2010, which are available at the SEC™s website http://www.sec.gov.
+      â€œestimatesâ€ and similar expressions) should be considered forward-looking statements.
+Among others, the following risks, uncertainties and other factors could cause actual results to differ from those set forth in the forward-looking statements: (i) the risk that the merger may be delayed or may not be consummated; (ii) the risk that the definitive merger agreement may be terminated in circumstances that require Novell to pay Attachmate a termination fee of $60 million; (iii) risks related to the diversion of managementâ€™s attention from Novellâ€™s ongoing business operations; (iv) risks regarding the failure of Attachmate to obtain the necessary financing to complete the merger; (v) the effect of the announcement of the patent sale or the merger on Novellâ€™s business relationships (including, without limitation, partners and customers), operating results and business generally; and (vi) risks related to obtaining the requisite consents to the patent sale and the merger, including, without limitation, the timing (including possible delays) and receipt of regulatory approvals from various governmental entities (including any conditions, limitations or restrictions placed on these approvals) and the risk that one or more governmental entities may deny approval.
+Additional risk factors that may affect future results are contained in Novellâ€™s filings with the U.S. Securities and Exchange Commission (the â€œSECâ€), including Novellâ€™s Annual Report on Form 10-K for the fiscal year ended October 31, 2010, which are available at the SECâ€™s website http://www.sec.gov.
 Because forward-looking statements involve risks and uncertainties, actual results and events may differ materially from results and events currently expected.
 Novell expressly disclaims any obligation or undertaking to update or revise any forward-looking statements contained herein to reflect any change of